 What is the commitment period with my current employer?

-Most T.E.A.C.H. contracts require scholarship recipients to continue working in their current settings or another regulated child care program for a specific length of time after completing the scholarship.
+Most T.E.A.C.H. contracts require scholarship recipients to continue working in their current setting or another regulated child care program for a specific length of time after completing the scholarship.
 The amount of time varies by scholarship model.
-Be sure you are aware of and understand this commitment period before signing the contracts.
+Be sure you are aware of and understand this commitment period before signing the contract.